Much of Atlantic Canada loses cellphone service in major outage

 In St. John’s, a spokesman for the Royal Newfoundland Constabulary was busy preparing information for citizens needing emergency services.

 Const.
-Geoff Higdon said “we have no idea of how wide (the outage) is.
+Geoff Higdon said Friday morning that “we have no idea of how wide (the outage) is.
 We can’t call Bell Aliant.”

+Officials in Halifax said emergency services were available, although some first responders had issues with their phone service.

+They said in a statement that the Halifax fire service told all volunteer firefighters to head to unstaffed fire stations “as soon as possible, to ensure smooth communication between our dispatch operators and individual stations as well as being on-hand to assist citizens who need emergency assistance.”

 Emergency Health Services in Nova Scotia said it is “experiencing a province-wide communications outage,” and has told all on-duty crews to return to their stations in a tweet.